 By this time it was too late to fly out so the station owner Mark and his very hospitable family put myself and Brian my passenger up for the night.
 The next day didn't start off too well, as the night was so cold the plane was covered in ice so all we could do was wait until the sun came up and melt it off, in the mean time I was slowly getting hypothermia.
 After scraping the ice off and having to jump start the plane due to a flat battery we finally got off the ground and headed back home.

-Mark and his family were very generous in what they did to help us out.
+Mark and myself before flying back home.
+Atleast we had a great sunrise.
+Mark and his family were very generous in what they did to help us out. |

 That experience was very valuable and it really taught me a lot.
 You always need communication!
 I had my PLB (Personal Locator Beacon), but I couldn’t talk to any one.
 If Mark had't of come by it could of been a different situation.
 So for the Central Australia Training Flight I am now the proud owner of a satellite phone.
 I found a Inmarsat IsatPhone satellite phone that is really cheap to buy $639, and the call costs are very reasonable compared to other providers.
 If your interested look at www.satphonesonline.com.